AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

   flex-shrink: 2;
 }
 ```
-In the example above, the .center div will shrink twice as much as the .side divs if the .container div is too small to fit the elements within it.
-If the content is 60 pixels too large for the flex container that surrounds it, the .center div will shrink by 30 pixels and the outer divs will shrink by 15 pixels each.
+In the example above, the **.center div will shrink twice as much as the .side divs if the .container div is too small to fit the elements within it.** If the content is 60 pixels too large for the flex container that surrounds it, the .center div will shrink by 30 pixels and the outer divs will shrink by 15 pixels each.
 Margins are unaffected by flex-grow and flex-shrink.

-Keep in mind, minimum and maximum widths will take precedence over flex-grow and flex-shrink.
-As with flex-grow, flex-shrink will only be employed if the parent container is too small or the browser is adjusted.
+Keep in mind, **minimum and maximum widths will take precedence over flex-grow and flex-shrink.**

+**As with flex-grow, flex-shrink will only be employed if the parent container is too small or the browser is adjusted.**

 ### Flexbox - Flex-Shrink Visualisation:
 ![alt text](../resources/images/flexbox-flex-shrink.png "Different Arrangements")

 ## flex-basis
-In the previous two exercises, the dimensions of the divs were determined by heights and widths set with CSS.
-Another way of specifying the width of a flex item is with the flex-basis property. flex-basis allows us to specify the width of an item before it stretches or shrinks.
+Another way of specifying the width of a flex item is with the `flex-basis` property. `flex-basis` allows us to specify the width of an item before it stretches or shrinks.
 ```
 <div class="container">
   <div class=”side”>